 I don’t like the taste of KitKats anymore.
 I don’t know whether my taste palate has changed but I have new favorites now; I’ve moved on to Lindt and Galaxy bars but KitKats will always mean so much more to me than any other chocolate bar.
 They remind me of the self-discipline I developed by saving for the things I wanted.
 I loved running to the store and handing the store clerk my cash.
 Buying something as simple as a chocolate bar was a weekly accomplishment for me and looking back, those were the memories I will always treasure.

 With the help of credit cards and store cards, many of us are able to buy things we can’t afford.
 I can still remember the first time I was asked if I wanted to open a store card.
-I was buying £8 worth of costume jewellery and the sales assistant asked me this misleading question, ‘Would you like to open a store card today to save 20% on this purchase?’
+I was 18 years old and I was buying £8 worth of costume jewellery from an Arcadia store called ‘Outfit’.
+The sales assistant asked me this misleading question, ‘Would you like to open a store card today to save 20% on this purchase?’
 I had the money to buy the £8 jewellery but all I heard was the word save 20% so I agreed to open a store card.
 At first, I was confused and thought it was a store loyalty card but then she prepared all of the paperwork for me to sign and she picked up the phone to a financial company.
 That was when I realised that it was a store credit card I agreed to open and by this point, I felt too embarrassed to back out of the transaction and so I agreed to sign up.
 Back then, I still didn’t fully understand the ‘credit card’ rules of the world and the consequences of not paying the credit borrowed on time.
 The store clerk never bothered to explain either.
 I guess they could argue that it’s our responsibility to read the terms and conditions.

 ‘I will never forget it because it taught me the pitfalls of borrowed credit.’